Azure/powershell/README.md

 ##### Note:
 For ubuntu-18.04 and ubuntu-16.04 runners, please search for the az module in the software page to see the versions.

+# Getting Help for Azure PowerShell Issues

+If you encounter an issue related to the Azure PowerShell commands executed in your script, you can file an issue directly on the [Azure PowerShell repository](https://github.com/Azure/azure-powershell/issues/new/choose).

 # Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a